BOJIT/btmgmt/README.md

     # most of the BTMGMT commands require root privileges, so the library should be
     # installed to the root python environment.

+## Building from Source:

+Clone the repository, then `cd` into the root of the repo.

+Install with:

+    $ sudo python3 setup.py install

+The package can be uninstalled as normal with `pip`.

 ## Usage: